 Lesson plan: guide for teacher on procedure including answers to tasks.

-Worksheets: exercises which can be printed out for use in class.
+Worksheets: exercises which can be copied for use in class.
 The worksheet contains:

 - Lead-in, prediction and text 'mapping'